MLB Late Wednesday Draftstars DFS Preview and Projections for July 2, 2025

 According to Fantasy Insider's DFS model, our "stud" is the highest projected scorer across the slate, while "value" picks offer the most "bang for your buck," meaning they are expected to perform well relative to their salary.

 Conversely, a "fade" is a player considered to offer lower value for money, based on their expected score relative to their salary.
-For budget-conscious strategies, "cheapie" options refer to the best value players at lower price points not already mentioned.
+For budget-conscious strategies, "cheapie" options highlight the best value players at lower price points not already mentioned.

 In fantasy sports, understanding value—assessing a player's potential output against their salary—is crucial, as players scoring high relative to their cost are key in crafting the optimal line-up.